kooscode/xbox360-controller-api/README.md

 --------------------
 - You need to install required package: `libusb-1.0-0-dev`
 - Build the sample app by excuting: `make`
-- Then run the sample app by executing: `bin\controller-test`
+- Then run the sample app by executing: `sudo bin\controller-test` (see notes at the bottom)

 Using the API:
 ---------------